Dipesh189/Dipesh189/README.md

 > <h1> 👋 Hi, I am Dipeshkumar Dodiya </h1>
-👀 Prospective data analyst who strives to pose and answer questions with quantitative-driven insights.
-The development of personal projects have importance of having an iterative, hypothesis-oriented approach to analysis.
-Eager to leverage that approach at as junior data analysis.

 🌱 I’m currently learning ...
 💞️ I’m looking to collaborate on ...